UCSD-E4E/acoustic-multiclass-training/README.md

 The CSV file referenced in `config.py` contains all metadata about clips in that dataset, which includes song file location, offset and duration of the clip, and species name.
 Using multiple different CSV files allows for different training scenarios such as using a small subset of clips to test a data augmentation technique.

 We ran into issues running PyHa over `.ogg` files, so there is an included function in `gen_csv_labels.py` to convert `.ogg` to `.wav` files and can be swapped out for your original file type.
 This is an issue for the data processing pipeline.
 However, the training pipeline can accept most file types.
 This will be fixed in future versions of PyHa.

+### Quick Start Data Setup
+You can download a sample dataset and labels .csv here: [http://gofile.me/4PtL7/4dwRKkSu2](http://gofile.me/4PtL7/4dwRKkSu2).
+This contains 10 `.mp3` files for the Amazonian Barred Woodcreeper and their metadata from Xeno-canto.

 ## Data Processing
 To process data using TweetyNet, you will need to have [PyHa](https://github.com/UCSD-E3E/PyHa) installed and set up.